-- Include the reviews and decision points

-- Consistency with WBS (and easy traceability)

-- Parallel/serial consistency is logical (consistent with GANTT chart)

-- Sub-contractor work is clear

-- Dependencies clear
+- Include the reviews and decision points (check points).
+Technical ECSS reviews are key for credibility and typically align with payments. - Consistency with WBS (and easy traceability) - Parallel/serial consistency is logical (consistent with GANTT chart) - Sub-contractor work is clear - Dependencies clear